MathijsMul/NLP1-dependency-parser/README.md

-# Neural dependecy parser
+# Neural dependency parser

 A neural network based dependency parser that uses 50-dimensional vector space embeddings for words, POS-tags, and arc-labels.
 Following [Chen and Manning (2014)](literature/Chen_Manning.pdf).
 See the [final report](final-report.pdf) or the [presentation](presentation.pdf) for our findings.
 Joint work with [Daan van Stigt](https://github.com/daandouwe).
+Final project for UvA course Natural Language Processing 1.

 ## Requirements
 ```